-- FIA\AFL.1.1b The TSF shall detect when [ [3 (positive integer number)]] unsuccessful authentication attempts occur related to [the unsuccessful authentication attempts for a confidential file following the last successful authentication for that confidential file]. - FIA\AFL.1.2b When the defined number of unsuccessful authentication attempts has been [met], the TSF shall [ - Unsuccessful authentication reached three times: Reception of authentication trials stops and the confidential file is locked

-• Release operation of the confidential file by the administrator: the number of times authentication was unsuccessful is cleared, and the reception of authentication trials is recovered
+- FIA\AFL.1.1b The TSF shall detect when [ [3 (positive integer number)]] unsuccessful authentication attempts occur related to [the unsuccessful authentication attempts for a confidential file following the last successful authentication for that confidential file]. - FIA\AFL.1.2b When the defined number of unsuccessful authentication attempts has been [met], the TSF shall [ - Unsuccessful authentication reached three times: Reception of authentication trials stops and the confidential file is locked - Release operation of the confidential file by the administrator: the number of times authentication was unsuccessful is cleared, and the reception of authentication trials is recovered

-FIA SOS.1a Verification of secrets a
+FIA\SOS.1a Verification of secrets a

-FIA\SOS.1.1a The TSF shall provide a mechanism to verify that the administrator password (secrets) meets (meet) [5 to 32 alphanumeric and/or symbol characters, i.e., all the 95 characters of No. 32 through No.126 specified by ISO/IEC 646 coded character set for information interchange].

-FIA SOS.1b Verification of secrets b
+- FIA\SOS.1.1a The TSF shall provide a mechanism to verify that the administrator password (secrets) meets (meet) [5 or more characters]. - FIA SOS.1b Verification of secrets b

-FIA\SOS.1.1b The TSF shall provide a mechanism to verify that the confidential file password (secrets) meets (meet) [5 to 8 numeric characters].

-FIA UAU.2a User authentication before any action a
+- FIA\SOS.1.1b The TSF shall provide a mechanism to verify that the confidential file password (secrets) meets (meet) [5 or more characters]. - FIA\UAU.2a User authentication before any action a

-Hierarchical to: FIA\UAU.1 Timing of authentication Dependencies: FIA\UID.1 Timing of identification
+Hierarchical to: FIA\UAU.1 Timing of authentication

+Dependencies: FIA UID.1 Timing of identification
-FIA\UAU.2.1a The TSF shall require each administrator (user) to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that administrator (user).

-FIA UAU.2b User authentication before any action b
+- FIA\UAU.2.1a The TSF shall require each administrator (user) to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that administrator (user). - FIA UAU.2b User authentication before any action b

-Hierarchical to: FIA\UAU.1 Timing of authentication Dependencies: FIA\UID.1 Timing of identification
+Hierarchical to: FIA UAU.1 Timing of authentication

+Dependencies: FIA\UID.1 Timing of identification